ScottLogic/blog/_posts/2024-05-14-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 (:Transaction)-[:PAID_BY]->(:Account)
 ~~~

-The semantic help that is added in helps make this a lot more powerful.
+The semantic help that is added in makes this a lot more powerful.
 Without you telling the LLM what category means, it will be a lot harder for the LLM to unpack a natural language question and create a query.

-For example if you ask about online shopping spend, with the extra help as above, the LLM will better understand that we want to know about the *Category* node.
+For example if you ask about online shopping spend, with the extra help as above, the LLM will better understand that we want to know about the **Category** node.
 Otherwise it may have assumed that online shopping is one of the potential narrative options and generated a completely different query.

-> This prompt was not all thought of completely at once and was an iterative process that evolved as I asked different questions, found that it would return the wrong thing and then adding in a new line that would help to get what I wanted.
-This seems to be a common process that occurs when [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering) and it seems that you could continue to iterate for a very long time until your prompt is perfect.
+*This prompt was not all thought of completely at once and was an iterative process that evolved as I asked different questions, found that it would return the wrong thing and then adding in a new line that would help to get what I wanted.
+This seems to be a common process that occurs when [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering) and it seems that you could continue to iterate for a very long time until your prompt is perfect.*

 So what do we get back from this prompt when we make the LLM call?